sadulah191/content_calendar/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+## System dependencies

-* Configuration
+* ruby 2.7.3, bundler

-* Database creation
+* postgresql

-* Database initialization
+* node, yarn

+## Setup

+Run `./bin/setup` to setup the local environment.
+This will create a default admin account.

+## Running

+Run `rails s` to run the application after setup.

-* How to run the test suite
+## How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+The test suite can be run using `rspec`.